psychemedia/storytelling-notes/twa-sisters-binnorie.md

 5 ' Oh sister, oh sister, oh lend me your hand,
 And I will give you both houses and land.'

-6 ' I 'll neither give you my hand nor glove,
+6 ' I'll neither give you my hand nor glove,
 Unless you give me your true love.'

 7 Away she sank, away she swam,